xueming-yi/Library-Manager/app/v1/reference/company#index.rst

     "type": "object",
     "properties": {
     	"account_id": {
-    		"type": "uuid"
+    		"type": "uuid",
     		"description": "HQ account id.
-UUID. e.g. 84e49c32-8ced-4cda-9586-30e7668b6b49" },
+UUID. e.g. 84e49c32-8ced-4cda-9586-30e7668b6b49", },
     	"limit": {
-    		"type": "integer"
+    		"type": "integer",
     		"description": "Set response array's size.
 Default size: 10.
-Default sort order is updated_at DESC."
+Default sort order is updated_at DESC.", },
-    	},
     	"offset": {
-    		"type": "integer"
+    		"type": "integer",
     		"description": "Set offset of response array.
 Default value: 0.
-Default sort order is updated_at DESC."
+Default sort order is updated_at DESC.", },
-    	},
     	"sort": {
-    		"type": "string"
+    		"type": "string",
     		"description": "Sort result by fields.
 Separate multiple fields with comma, the sort order is ASC and use minus sign '-' to reverse the order as DESC.
-Invalid fields and whitespace will be ignored."
+Invalid fields and whitespace will be ignored.", },
-    	},
     	"field": {
-    		"type": "string"
+    		"type": "string",
     		"description": "Filter result with expected fields, and id will be always returned.
 Separate multiple fields with comma.
-Invalid fields will be ignored."
+Invalid fields will be ignored.", },
-    	},
     },
     "required": ["account_id"]